Skip to content

 Price: £350 GBP (+VAT)Study Mode: Tutor-guided, online learning

 A module is opened each week on a Wednesday, including the study content and a homework exercise, to be completed at your own pace.
 There are three live sessions, run via Google Meets, normally in weeks 1, 3 and 5.
+The dates for these live sessions will be confirmed soon!

 Why take this policy communications course?